xpublish-community/xpublish-edr/README.md

 > `method` is not applicable for the coordinates of area queries, only for selecting datetime, z, or additional dimensions.

+For `POLYGON` coordinates, points that are located within **OR** on the polygons boundary are included in the response.

 ## Get in touch

 Report bugs, suggest features or view the source code on [GitHub](https://github.com/gulfofmaine/xpublish-edr/issues).